StephenPSA/WindowsInsiderTools/README.md

 # Usage
 + Install the Script as described below
-+ Use 'Get-DesktopMetric' to retreive the current settings
++ Use 'Get-DesktopMetric' to retrieve the current settings
-+ Use 'Set-DesktopMetric [-Metric] Icon [-FontSize] 14' to change the settings
++ Use 'Set-DesktopMetric [-Metric] Icon [-FontSize] 14' to change the size of the font as displayed under the icons on the desktop

 [] Denotes optional
 # See Also: